tmlnv/layer_zero_bridger/README.md

 The main script performs the following actions for each wallet:

-1. After a random delay of 1 to 200 seconds, it initiates a USDC transfer from Polygon to Avalanche.
+1. After a random delay of 1 to 200 seconds, it initiates a USDC transfer from Polygon to BSC.
+USDT tokens are received on BSC.
 2. It waits for a random period between 1200 and 1500 seconds.
-3. Then, it initiates a USDC transfer from Avalanche to BSC.
-USDT tokens are received on BSC.
-4. It waits for a random period between 1200 and 1500 seconds.
-5. Then, it initiates a USDT transfer from BSC back to Polygon.
+3. Then, it initiates a USDT transfer from BSC back to Polygon.
 USDC tokens are received on Polygon.
-6. It waits for a random period between 100 and 300 seconds.
+4. It waits for a random period between 100 and 300 seconds.
-7. These steps are repeated a predefined number of times (`TIMES` in `config.py`).
+5. These steps are repeated a predefined number of times (`TIMES` in `config.py`).

 The script logs all its actions and reports when each wallet's transfers are done and when all tasks are finished.